tfslabs/gnu-windows-extension/README.md

 # GNU Windows Extension

-This template helps a lot in building docs and understanding GNU Windows Extension source code, build and other related documents
+This template helps a lot in building docs and understanding GNU Windows Extension source code, building and other related documents

 ## Build this library